NOT JUST ANOTHER TALL TALE

 - Prefabrication of the immense corner joints meant construction proceeded at a rapid pace - up to three floors a week.

 With its unique location and breathtaking 360° views, our 94th floor observatory has long been acknowledged as the best place to see Chicago at its best.
 Originally known as the John Hancock Observatory (JHO) when it was first opened in 1969, the observatory has enthralled tens of thousand of visitors each year.

-The observatory was purchased in 2012 by Montparnasse 56 Group, a Paris-based company that specializes in the operation and development of tourist sites.
+Montparnasse 56 Group, a Paris-based company that specializes in the operation and development of tourist sites, purchased the John Hancock Observatory in 2012.
 Bolstered by its success, results and financial resources, the company is implementing a policy of active external growth by creating or acquiring exceptional sites.

-The group now has four outstanding tourist sites including the 56th floor and panoramic terrace of the Montparnasse Tower in Paris, the Berlin TV Tower, Crocodile Zoo and Nature Preserve in the south of France and 360 CHICAGO.
+The group now has five outstanding tourist sites including the 56th floor and panoramic terrace of the Montparnasse Tower in Paris, the Berlin TV Tower, Crocodile Zoo and Nature Preserve in the south of France, The One Liberty Observation Deck in Philadelphia and 360 CHICAGO Observation deck.